FejixGUI/fejix_runtime/README.md

-## Temporarily abandoned in favour of the Rust programming language and its numerous ready libraries
+## Temporarily abandoned in favor of the Rust programming language and its numerous ready libraries

 I am switching to Rust in order to get a working prototype as soon as possible.